Letter of Professional Interest (click here for a pdf version of this page)

 Three times since my university graduation, I had to re-start my professional career from a square one.
 This feedback is one of the proudest achievements of my professional life.

-I hope your view of a teacher is similar to mine, i.e. a teacher is a person who is good at teaching.
+I hope your view of an educator is similar to mine, i.e. at the core of an educator is a person who is good at teaching, one who can think outside a box, who can create non-obvious solutions to non-traditional problems.

 “I have a very particular set of skills, which I have acquired over a long career”.
-My student evaluations are the result of my professional experience in the field of education.
+My student evaluations are the result of my extensive and successful professional experience in the field of education.

-I have a deep knowledge of the main subject I teach (M.S. in Theoretical Physics), as well as augmented subjects (math, logic, problem solving, human psychology, methods for teaching); I am an expert in teaching methodology and teacher preparation (PhD in Education); I have a deep knowledge of HI (Human Intelligence; have some publications on the matter; http://www.teachology.xyz/lc.htm); I have an extensive and successful tutoring, teaching and research experience (in the field of education since 1989); I believe, all this makes me a teach-smith (so to speak; http://gomars.xyz/teachsmith.html).
+I have a deep knowledge of the main subject I teach (M.S. in Theoretical Physics), as well as augmented subjects (math, logic, problem solving, human psychology, methods for teaching); I am an expert in teaching methodology and teacher preparation (PhD in Education); I have a deep knowledge of Human Intelligence; I have an extensive and successful tutoring, teaching and research experience; I believe, all this makes me a teach-smith (so to speak; GoMars.xyz/teachsmith.html).

-I have a successful experience in designing and teaching courses for middle school, high school, college and university students, and active teachers.
-Recently, based on my professional experience and expertise, I also have formed a novel approach to designing science courses.
-I have a clear vision of the structure of an effective on-site or online course (the latter should be more than a standard combination of “talking heads”, hyperlinked texts, screen simulations, and chat rooms).
+I have a successful experience in designing and teaching courses for middle school, high school, college and university students, pre-service and in- service teachers.
+I have a clear vision of the structure of an effective on-site or online science course (the latter should be more than a standard combination of “talking heads”, hyperlinked texts, screen simulations, and chat rooms).

 A joke “those who cannot do – teach; those who cannot teach – teach teachers” is definitely not about me.

+I love working with teachers because I am good at teaching, and I have professional experience I would love to share.
+A large portion of my experience in the field of teacher professional development was summarized as a chapter in a book (Cognisity.How/2016/10/facilitating.html).
 There is, though, the seed of truth in the joke.
-It is just a fact that when someone is good at doing something, it does not necessarily mean that the one can also clearly explain what the one does, and why the one is good at it.
+It is just a fact that when someone is good at doing something, it does not necessarily mean that the one can also clearly explain what the one does, and why the one is good at it, because “explaining” is also a teachable skill.

 My professional goal is very simple – I want to maximize my professional output.

-Three times since my university graduation, I had to re-start my professional career from a square one.
+Three times since my university graduation, I had to re-start my professional career from a square one (GoMars.xyz/vv.htm).

-After receiving my MS diploma in theoretical physics, I went on the path of becoming a physicist.
+When I was receiving my MS diploma in theoretical physics, I thought I would be becoming a physicist.
 However, when the Russian economy collapsed, in order to feed my family, I turned to tutoring, and later to teaching middle and high school students, and then college and university students, and then teachers.
 At the time, schools were some of few places where the government sometimes paid some money.
-Soon I understood that students liked my teaching, and I liked teaching students, and I started my second career – as an educator.
+Soon I realized that students liked my teaching, and I liked teaching students, and I started my second career – as an educator.

 I joined a team of innovative teachers, administrators, researchers, and consultants.
 As the result, in addition to teaching, I also entered the field of teacher professional development, and educational consulting, and got my PhD in Education (specialization in andragogy, concentration in teacher professional development).
 However, I did not like the changes in the political atmosphere.
 In 2001 a miracle happened – I won a Green Card.

 When I moved in the U.S. I started my third career from a square one (my first job was a janitor at a supermarket).
 Since no one knew me, and I knew no one, and I spoke just very basic English, the journey to reestablishing myself as an educator was not quick and easy.
-Today I teach, I write, I do research.
+But today I teach, I write, I research.

 I am proud of my current achievements, but I am looking forward to make the next step in my professional journey (hopefully, the last one).